Payday Loan Regulations Exceed CFPB Mandate, Lawmakers Accuse

 Payday loans aren’t the only service that’s fallen under the CFPB’s purview.
 The list of complaints about the CFPB includes the agency’s efforts to limit the use of mandatory arbitration clauses.
 Many providers of financial services–especially alternative financing–attempt to limit class-action lawsuits and legal costs with arbitration.
 Today’s crowded courtrooms and high costs of litigation make it more practical to handle many financial issues through arbitration instead of court-based litigation.

 The report that influenced the CFPB’s position on arbitration was flawed according to Representative Bill Huizenga, a Michigan Republican: “The report was criticized by a number of academics and industry for completely ignoring major pieces of data.”
-More than 80 representatives requested that the CFPB reopen the study, which is clearly one of the checks and balances that usually apply to the legislative process, but Director Cordray commented, “We’re now moving ahead with Congress’s direction to engage in policy intervention based on that.”
+More than 80 representatives requested that the CFPB reopen the study, which is clearly one of the checks and balances that usually get started to the legislative process, but Director Cordray commented, “We’re now moving ahead with Congress’s direction to engage in policy intervention based on that.”

 Bad Credit Payday Loans Generate Little Effect on Consumer Finance